ccweerasinghe1994/BookSocialMedia/readme.md

 If you have specific areas you'd like to delve deeper into or additional questions about your project setup, feel free to ask!

-# ⭐adding docker compose to the project
+# 📗adding docker compose to the project

 ```yaml
 services: